phumbf/Particle_Phys_Machine_Learning/README.md

-Some examples of machine learning projects within a particle physics context.
+Some examples of machine learning projects used within a particle physics context.

-The first project uses a convolutional neural network to classify simulated particle tracks into different species.

-The second project uses the XGBoost Boosted Decision Tree algorithm to separate signal from combinatorial backgrounds in large particle physics data sets.
+Two projects are included within the repo.
+The first  uses a convolutional neural network to classify simulated particle tracks into different species.
+The second  uses the XGBoost Boosted Decision Tree algorithm to separate signal from backgrounds in large particle physics data sets.